 The first moment you see her, she is stepping up to stop Maxim as he stands on the edge of a cliff and contemplates suicide.
 She steps back immediately, cowed and uncertain, when he turns around, but then again he is glaring at her as though he might like to throw her over.
 The Siren would step back too.

 Later you get one of the Siren's favorite moments in the movie, when Fontaine defies the dreadful Mrs. Van Hopper (Florence Bates, sheer unbridled delight) and declares she is going to marry Maxim.
 The Siren loves to watch Fontaine's face in this scene, eyes widening as though she can barely believe her own daring.
 She's able to muster the nerve, it seems, because Maxim is there with her.
 Afterward, though, she is unable to stop Mrs. Van Hopper from venomously suggesting that she is a marriage of convenience for her husband and a poor substitute for Rebecca.
-Later scenes with George Sanders, who was at his very best playing the heel who was Rebecca's former lover, have Fontaine's face registering extreme discomfort in the presence of a cad, as well as knowledge that she can't just bounce this well-bred scoundrel out on his ear, even if he did come in through the window.
+Later scenes with George Sanders, who was at his very best playing the heel who was Rebecca's lover, have Fontaine's face registering extreme discomfort in the presence of a cad, as well as knowledge that she can't just bounce this well-bred scoundrel out on his ear, even if he did come in through the window.

-Later, there is the celebrated scene where Mrs. Danvers, played to the hilt by Judith Anderson, shows the bride her predecessor's room.
+Later, there is the scene where Mrs. Danvers, played to the hilt by Judith Anderson, shows the bride her predecessor's room.
 Danvers lingers over a transparent negligee in a manner so lewd it makes the audience blush as well as Mrs. de Winter recoil.
 (This, one of classic Hollywood's most overt suggestions of lesbianism, stayed in, but the du Maurier ending had to be altered.)
 Here, all by herself, Fontaine finally gathers up her courage and orders Mrs. Danvers to destroy Rebecca's papers and other items.
 "I am Mrs. de Winter now," says Fontaine.
 Her attire, her posture, even her tone of voice suggest a schoolgirl at last defying a harsh headmistress.
 It's the moment you've been waiting for--some spine!--and it also means that later in the movie, when the tables turn and Fontaine becomes the loving support for a shattered Maxim, the shift isn't so abrupt that the audience can't accept it.

 David Thomson has called Rebecca "a disguised horror film," and it comes closest to that description in the movie's most famous scene, where a browbeaten and despondent Fontaine comes close to committing suicide, egged on by the diabolical Mrs. Danvers.
 Once seen, you remember this moment forever, but the Siren relishes this famous scene more for Judith Anderson than for Fontaine.
 Fontaine, mind you, plays it perfectly.
 The conceit is that the second Mrs. de Winter has been driven to the brink of madness.
 But the young woman, however easily cowed and pathetically eager to please she may be, has seemed up to this point to be eminently sane.
 Danvers' suicidal coaxing plays as an evil witch casting a spell, not just as a malevolent handmaiden capitalizing on Fontaine's moment of madness.
-Fontaine's face suggests that she has been hypnotized, more than anything, and it's the sound of noises and flares from the beach that snaps her out of her unwillingly mesmerized state.
+Fontaine's face suggests that she has been hypnotized, more than anything, and it's the sound of noises and flares from the beach that snaps her out of it.

 Rebecca had the same effect on Fontaine's acting, in that at last she had the impetus to start REacting; indeed, given the part she was playing, if she could not react well the whole movie tumbles around her ears.
 In Suspicion, her next movie with Hitchcock and the one that won her the Oscar, the task is somewhat different.
 She must show us everything but the title quality.
 That emotion she must fight at every turn, because Lina Aysgarth is desperately trying to allay her own suspicions every time her husband, Johnny, piles up another whopper.
 Watch Fontaine here, at the end, waiting for the entirely-too-pretty maid to exit.